Think About Things

 "Think About Things" is a song by Icelandic singer Daði Freyr and his band Gagnamagnið.
 The song was released on 10 January 2020 with the Icelandic title "Gagnamagnið" (lit.
 'The datavolume'), the name of the band.
 It was selected to represent Iceland in the Eurovision Song Contest 2020 in Rotterdam, the Netherlands on 29 February 2020.
 The band planned to compete in Eurovision with the English version of their song.
 Prior to the cancellation of the contest, the song was considered one of the favourites to win.
 The song became a viral hit, receiving acclaim by multiple international celebrities.

 The song won Der kleine Song Contest, Sveriges 12:a, ESC: Norge bestemmer and Eurovision 2020: Big Night In!, the Austrian, Swedish, Norwegian and Australian alternative versions of the Eurovision Song Contest 2020 respectively.

 Background and composition

 The song has two different-language versions – one in Icelandic ("Gagnamagnið"; released 10 January 2020) and one in English ("Think About Things").
 The meanings of the two versions' lyrics differ.
 In an interview, Daði stated that the Icelandic version's lyrics "talk about Gagnamagnið (the fictional band we perform as in Söngvakeppnin) coming from the future and outer space to save the world with their brand new dance".

-The band competed in Eurovision with the English version of their song.
+The band intended to compete in Eurovision with the English version of their song.
 Daði has stated that he considers the English-language lyrics to be "the real version of the song".
 Daði has described how the English lyrics of the song are about his infant daughter: